aws-neuron/aws-neuron-sdk/release-notes/README.md

 # Neuron Release Notes

+## July 16, 2020 Release
+This release of Neuron SDK adds support for the OpenPose (posenet) Neural Network.
+An example of using Openpose for end to end inference is available [here](../src/examples/tensorflow/openpose_demo/).

+A new PyTorch auto-partitioner feature now automatically builds a Neuron specific graph representation of PyTorch models.
+The key benefit of this feature is automatic partitioning the model graph to run the supported operators on the NeuronCores and the rest on the host.
+PyTorch auto-partitioner is enabled by default with ability to disable if a manual partition is needed.
+More details [here](torch-neuron.md).
+The release also includes various bug fixes and increased operator support.

+## Important to know:
+1. This update moves the supported version for PyTorch to the current release (PyTorch 1.5.1)
+2. This release supports Python 3.7 Conda packages in addition to Python 3.6 Conda packages

 ## June 18, 2020 Release
 Point fix an error related to yum downgrade/update of Neuron Runtime packages.
 The prior release fails to successfully downgrade/update Neuron Runtime Base package and Neuron Runtime package when using Yum on Amazon Linux 2.